0xidm/thegraph-graphql-wss-gql/README.md

-# thegraph-graplml-wss-gql
+# thegraph-graplql-wss-gql

-Proof of concept demonstrating the trouble I'm having with **TheGraph graphml subscription websocket streaming via Python gql**
+Proof of concept demonstrating the trouble I'm having with **TheGraph graphql subscription websocket streaming via Python gql**

-This example creates a GraphML subscription for swaps on Uniswap.
+This example creates a GraphQL subscription for swaps on Uniswap.

 ## Usage